pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1874: Completed Airflow 101 Course

+Today I completed the [Airflow 101 Learning Path](https://academy.astronomer.io/path/airflow-101).
+I completed this course to prepare for the Airflow Fundamentals exam.
+I learned the basic of Airflow and some advances concepts, I think that I am ready for the exam, and I will take the exam in the next days.

 ### Day 1873: Continue with Airflow Sensors

 Today I continue studying about Airflow [Sensors](https://airflow.apache.org/docs/apache-airflow/stable/_modules/airflow/sensors/base.html#BaseSensorOperator).
 I created examples DAGs to test the sensor functionality.